Creative Teaching Award

-The purpose of these awards is to recognize faculty members who have implemented innovative ways of teaching and have assessed the impact on student learning.
+The purpose of these awards is to recognize faculty members who have implemented innovative ways of teaching and have assessed the impact of the innovation on student learning.
 The innovation may have been used at other institutions or in other fields, but must be newly adapted to your field at Duquesne.

 Full-time and part-time faculty.
 All faculty involved must have taught one full year at Duquesne are eligible.
 Faculty are invited to submit collaborative and multi-course projects.
 Submissions may also address faculty led student-learning initiatives that are not tied to a specific course (e.g., journal clubs, research).
 Award submissions featuring entire academic programs are not eligible.

 Winners will receive $1000 at the annual spring Celebration of Teaching Excellence.
 Winners will present a poster at the Celebration, and participate in an award winners' panel the next fall.
 In addition to receiving public recognition and a strong endorsement of their teaching at Duquesne, many award winners have presented papers at national conferences and published peer-reviewed articles featuring their innovation.
 This is called scholarship of teaching and learning (SOTL).